logo Call Disaster Response for Emergency Water Damage Clean-Up

 • Rugs: If your rugs get wet during flooding or from another water disaster, they may be salvageable.
 We'll work hard to save all the rugs in your property.

 • Furniture: Your furniture is probably expensive and may hold a certain level of sentimental value.
-Instead of throwing it away or donating it to University of Michigan Nichols Arboretum in Ann Arbor, we can repair and restore it.
+Instead of throwing it away or donating it to Kelsey Museum of Archaeology in Ann Arbor, we can repair and restore it.

 Disaster Response Fix